Overview of Impaler's Minimal Game Engine

 Verlet Integration

 The game uses a technique called Verlet integration to control the positions and velocities of objects in the world.
 It’s an approximation that helps game objects behave realistically when they collide.
 If two monsters’ collision volumes overlap, their positions are adjusted so they no longer overlap.
 Then, on the next frame, velocities are recalculated based on the change in position.
-The Verlet integration loop is an expensive operation that requires looping through all eligible pairs of objects.
+The Verlet integration loop is an expensive operation that involves looping through pairs of objects.
 It works well for slow-moving objects like the player and monsters.
-And, like projectiles, events are emitted for collisions so that game logic can react at a later time.
+Events are emitted for collisions so that game logic can react later.

 Ray Cast

-- Ensuring explosions don’t damage objects behind a wall
+• Ensure explosions don’t damage objects behind walls

 Event System

-Physics runs in a separate update loop to decouple it from game code and leverage a fixed timestep.
-An event system was created to let the physics system share information with the game.
-As the physics routines run, events keep track of projectile intersections, collisions, and displacement of objects.
-This allows the game loop to consume these events and react accordingly.
-E.g. decrement health when a player touches lava.
+Since physics run in a separate update loop, an event system is used to let the physics system communicate with the game.
+As the physics routines run, events are enqueued track projectile intersections, collisions, and displacement of objects.
+This allows the game logic to consume the events and react accordingly at a later time.
+E.g. decrement health when the player touches lava.

 Impaler uses a single-pass forward renderer implemented using OpenGL.
 A frame is created by lighting each object as it is drawn to the output buffer.
-Unlike a deferred renderer, a new frame is generated without having to draw an object multiple times.
+Unlike a deferred renderer, a new frame is generated without drawing an object multiple times.
 Forward rendering can suffer from overdraw and limited light sources.
-Fortunately, the game is not too demaining and runs on integrated graphics.
-A typical frame is only about ~20 draw calls.
+Fortunately, the game is not demanding and runs on integrated graphics.
+A typical frame is about ~30 draw calls.

 Billboards

 Much of the art in Impaler is 2D and rendered with a technique called billboarding.
 Essentially, each image or “sprite” is drawn on a rectangular 3D mesh that faces the viewer.
-Nearly everything in the game is rendered via billboards and a frame often has 500 - 2,000 visible at once.
-A system to manage billboards was needed to give the game a simple API.
+Nearly everything in the game is rendered via billboards, and a frame often has 500 - 2k visible at once.
+A billboard management system was needed to give the game a simple API.
 The billboard system handles spritesheet lookups, transforming billboard geometry, and feeding the renderer.
 A typical call looks like this:

 Camera

-Like any game, a camera is needed for controlling what the player sees.
+Like any game, a camera is needed to control what the player sees.
 Impaler’s camera system handles the matrix math, frustum calculations, and coordinate transformations needed for a 3D game.
 Most importantly, it provides an API to let the game control the camera without complicated math.

 Loader